LawleyFall2017/230-fall2017/projects/project2.md

 ## Technology Requirements
 - Semantic, valid HTML
 - Well-structured, valid CSS
-- Passes WAVE accessibility evaluation without significant errors
-- Semantic HTML
-- Drop-down menu for navigation available on all pages
+- Drop-down menu for navigation used somewhere on site
-- Images and other media are properly optimized for screen display
+- Images and other media properly optimized for screen display

 ## Grading